PowerDNS/pdns/pdns/docs/markdown/security/index.md

 We remind PowerDNS users that under the terms of the GNU General Public License, PowerDNS comes with ABSOLUTELY NO WARRANTY.
 This license is included in this documentation.

-As of the 9th of January 2012, no actual security problems with PowerDNS 2.9.22.5, 3.0.1, Recursor 3.1.7.2, or later are known about.
+As of the 25th of September 2012, no actual security problems with PowerDNS 2.9.22.5, 3.0.1, Recursor 3.1.7.2, or later are known about, with the exception of Recursor 3.6.0 specifically.
 This page will be updated with all bugs which are deemed to be security problems, or could conceivably lead to those.
 Any such notifications will also be sent to all PowerDNS mailing lists.

+Version 3.6.0 of the Recursor (but not 3.5.x) can be crashed remotely with a specific packet sequence.
+For more detail, see [PowerDNS Security Advisory 2014-01](powerdns-advisory-2014-01.md)

 Versions 2.9.22 and lower and 3.0 of the PowerDNS Authoritative Server were vulnerable to a temporary denial of service attack.
 For more detail, see [PowerDNS Security Advisory 2012-01](powerdns-advisory-2012-01.md).